 As of the Latest Practicable Date, China Mobile Company, directly held 38.0% of our share capital.
-Immediately following the completion of the Global Offering, China Mobile Company will directly hold 28.5% of our share capital (assuming the Over-allotment Option is not exercised) and remain as our single largest Shareholder, and CMCC will remain as our ultimate single largest Shareholder.
+Immediately following the [REDACTED] as our single largest Shareholder, and CMCC will remain as our ultimate single largest Shareholder.

 To the best knowledge of the Company, CMCC does not directly or indirectly hold 10% or more equity interest in any other company which is principally engaged in a business similar to the principal business of the Company.